decentraland/old-documentation/_posts/development-guide/2018-01-01-deploy-to-now.md

 > Note: The `/export` folder is built based on the contents of the `/bin` folder.
 Make sure that the latest version of your scene's source code has been compiled before running the `dcl export` command.
 You can compile your scene by running `npm install` or `dcl start`.

-## Deploy to Zeit Now
+## Deploy to Vercel Now

 To deploy a scene to now:

-1. Make sure you have the latest version of the _Zeit Now CLI_, and of the _Decentraland CLI_ installed.
+1. Make sure you have the latest version of the _Vercel Now CLI_, and of the _Decentraland CLI_ installed.

    ```
    npm i -g decentraland now